286

 Realistic Mix

-Questions reflect both multiple-choice and scenario/performance-style prompts aligned to CNS objectives.
+CNS exam questions reflect both multiple-choice and scenario/performance-style prompts aligned to exam objectives.

 Detailed Explanations